After Treating 4,000 Patients With Neck Pain, This Physical Therapist Finally Discovered Why Her Own Pain Wouldn't Go Away

 "Just listen," he said.

 "It was logical," David said.
-"But I don't buy things at road shows."
+"But I was still skeptical."

-Of course he doesn't.
+Of course he was.
 He's an engineer.
 He came home and started researching.

 He pulled up the video on his iPad.